khazaei/vision-hist/README.md

 ### Implementation and Results

-The hyperparameters for training are as follows:
+The hyperparameters used for training were:

 ```python
 LEARNING_RATE = 0.0001